LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

 * Prefix types with `LionWeb`
   * In the `serialization` package: prefix types with `LionWebJson`
-  * Don't use `Mn` pre-/infixes as these are “just” for conceptual or technical organization
+  * Don't use `M1/2/3` pre-/infixes as these are “just” for conceptual or technical organization

 * Rename `InstantiationFacade` &rarr; `Factory`
   * And `ExtractionFacade` &rarr; `Reflector`?
+> *Jos: And make sure there are cookbooks for both them, as I (JW) find them hard to understand and use.
+    preferrably simplify them (don't know how yet)*

 * Give deserialization a better API:
   * Pair up languages and their factories
   * Make deserialization more configurable: